farleyknight/salt/README.md

 Salt
 ====

+Salt is a sophisticated decentralized package manager for Crystal.

 Features
 --------

 + Written in Crystal itself
-+ Treats the compiler itself as a package
++ Treats the compiler as a package
-+ Treats the standard library itself as a package
++ Treats the standard library as a package